 7. Measure Your Risk Threshold

-Measuring your risk threshold is all about discovering which risk is too high and consulting with your stakeholders to consider whether or not it’s worth it to continue the project—worth it whether in time, money or scope.
+Measuring your risk threshold is all about discovering which risk is too high and consulting with your project stakeholders to consider whether or not it’s worth it to continue the project—worth it whether in time, money or scope.

 To keep a close eye on risk as they raise issues in your project, use project management software.
 ProjectManager has real-time dashboards that are embedded in our tool, unlike other software where you have to build them yourself.
 We automatically calculate the health of your project, checking if you’re on time or running behind.
-Get a high-level view of how much your spending, progress and more.
+Get a high-level view of how much you’re spending, progress and more.
 The quicker you identify risk, the faster you can resolve it.

 Best Practices for Maintaining Your Risk Management Plan